-Davis College of Agriculture, Natural Resources & Design $SHUTTLE\ SHEET\ REQUEST$
+Davis College of Agriculture, Natural Resources & Design $SHUTTLE\ SHEET\ REQUEST$ within two weeks thereafter.

+TO:

-TO: Associate Dean for Academic Affairs
+Associate Dean for Academic Affairs

 FROM:

 DATE:

-owing student is anticipating graduation at the nd send a shuttle sheet to this office if degre he end of this semester or summer session.
-Please check the ee requirements can be met. e student's
+The following student is anticipating graduation at the record and send a shuttle sheet to this office if degree lease check the student's

-lent's committee below has previously been cion, and scheduling of the final examination approved.
-All members have received draft copies of the the is requested below. esis or
+The student's committee below has previously been dissertation, and scheduling of the final examination copies of the thesis or

-Student' s Name: 700#:

-Degree: Major:
+Student's Name: 800#:

+Degree:Major:

-Area of I Emphasis:
+Area of Emphasis:

-Examina tion Date: Time:
+Examination Date: Time:

-Room N umber and Building:
+Room Number and Building:

-Anticipa ted Date of Graduation:
+Anticipated Date of Graduation:

-Program :DissertationThesisProl blemCourse Work
+Program:DissertationThesisProb olemCourse Work

-Title of I Dissertation or Thesis:
+Title of Dissertation or Thesis:

-Commit tee Members: Signature of Agreement
+Committee Members: Signature of Agreement

-(Use p Name Proper names and titles) example: John Doe, Ph.D.
-Signature of Agreement
+(Use proper names and titles) example: John Doe, Signature of Agreement

--Major Professor
+Ph.DMajor Professor

-Signatur e of Division Director:
+Signature of Division Director:

-thout a minimum of five of the committee members present. st be present.
-Substitutes to a committee may be approved by

-s should complete an Application for Gradu wo weeks thereafter. nation and Diploma on-line through their MIX account at reg gistration or
+NOTE : No Doctoral examinations are to be given wit exam, a minimum of three committee members must Dean.

-A Shuttle Sheet should be requested at least two (2) weeks BEFORE a scheduled final Master's examination and three (3)
+A Shuttle Sheet should be requested at least two (2) weeks BEFORE a scheduled final Master's examination and three (3) weeks BEFORE a Doctoral examination.
+This form can be emailed.

-Students $\underline{\text{must be registered}}$ for the semester in which they expect to graduate.
+Students must be registered for the semester in which they expect to graduate.